alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 For the sake of keeping things concentrated (and the article length outside of think-piece territory), I'll publish a testing-themed walkthrough in two parts.
 The first, this one, aims to achieve two goals:

-1. explain the rationale for Test-Driven Development, or TDD, and
+1. explain the rationale for TDD, and
 2. highlight the formidable strength of Jest, a JavaScript framework that makes the DX for testing painless.

-The second will focus on creating a CI/CD layer that leverages our tests to reject breaking changes and deploy code once merged.
-It'll also detail how to update infrastructure automatically through code using Terraform.
+The second will focus on creating a CI/CD layer that leverages our tests to reject breaking changes and deploy successful code once merged.
+It'll also detail how to update infrastructure automatically through Terraform.

-Let's not get ahead of ourselves.
+But let's not get ahead of ourselves.
 Here's why we need tests in the first place.

-### Why TDD
+### Why TDD?

 Instead of using the results-first flow of previous articles, we're going to build a project incrementally with tests that explain what we'd like to accomplish.
 We'll then implement logic that gets the tests to pass.